A progressive wealth tax: the proper way to tax billionaires

 - Exploding wealth inequality in the United States, Washington Center for Equitable Growth, Emmanuel Saez and Gabriel Zucman, 20 October 2014.

-- NEW: La flat tax est une bombe à retardement pour les finances publiques, Le Monde, Gabriel Zucman, 25 Oct.
-2017.
+- La flat tax est une bombe retardement pour les finances publiques, Le Monde, Gabriel Zucman, 25 October 2017.